Associate Professor of Music (2005)

 Jazz pedagogy; jazz saxophone performance; classical saxophone performance; jazz history; jazz improvisation; woodwind performance and pedagogy; music theory; ear-training.

-Dr. Wetzel is Assistant Professor of Music and Director of Jazz Studies at Moravian College; his duties include teaching saxophone, directing the Moravian College BIG Band, and overseeing the jazz studies program.
+Dr. Wetzel is Assistant Professor of Music and Director of Jazz Studies at Moravian University; his duties include teaching saxophone, directing the Moravian University BIG Band, and overseeing the jazz studies program.
 He holds both a Bachelor of Music (Jazz) and Master of Arts in Teaching degrees from the University of the Arts in Philadelphia.
 He received his EdD at Teacher's College, Columbia University; his studies there focused on learning theories and jazz pedagogy.
 His text for teaching jazz to beginners, Learning Jazz Language, will be released in 2010 by Northeastern Music Publications.
-As founder and music director of Moravian College’s summer music camp, July Jazz Getaway, Mr. Wetzel has worked and played with many jazz greats such as Clark Terry, Ravi Coltrane, Al Grey, Terrel Stafford, Milt Grayson, Stanley Turrentine, and Bobby Watson.
+As founder and music director of Moravian University’s summer music camp, July Jazz Getaway, Mr. Wetzel has worked and played with many jazz greats such as Clark Terry, Ravi Coltrane, Al Grey, Terrel Stafford, Milt Grayson, Stanley Turrentine, and Bobby Watson.

 Dr. Wetzel has been featured performer and guest clinician at festivals in the U.S. and Europe.
 He has appeared as soloist at the PMEA Conference (2007 and 2008); and the IAJE Conference in Toronto (2003).
 He has also played and taught at the Lana Jazz Festival in Lana, Italy (2005) as well as the Karel Velebny Jazz Workshop in Frydlant, Czech Republic (2006, 2007, 2008, 2009 & 2010).
 He has performed in many jazz clubs including: The Deerhead Inn (PA), Shanghai Jazz (NJ), Zanzibar Blue (Phila.), Agharta, U Maleho Glena, and Jazz Dock jazz clubs (all three in Prague, Czech Rep.).